m2osw/communicatord/README.md

 As above, you could save the pointer and call `save()` on a separate line.
-Note that using the other `set_...()` functions when dropping a flag is not necessary (that data will be ignored by the `save()`).
+Note that using the other `set_...()` functions when dropping a flag is not necessary (that data is ignored in this case).

 # Daemon

-The Communicator is primarily a deamon which can graphically map your network and the location of each of your services to allow for messages to seamlessly travel between all the services.
+The Communicator is primarily a daemon which can graphically map your network and the location of each of your services to allow for messages to seamlessly travel between all the services.